rorywilliams36/Intelligent-Web/README.md

 2. Run `npm install` to install all required packages
 3. Run `npm start` to run the program (defaults to `locahost:3000`)

+Once up and running the app can also be ran as a PWA on mobile and laptop devices, it has its own custom splashscreen & icons.

 ## Important Pages

 - Use `/login` to sign in, allowing you to comment/submit plants